abossenbroek/CarBehaviorCloning/README.md

 ![squeezenet model][images/squeezenet_model.png]

-Totalling 2,178,643 trainable parameters.
+Totalling 2,178,643 trainable parameters, which is a factor 10 times smaller than our previous architecture.
+It achieves this by sampling very often.
 As for the NVidia architecture we use the mean absolute percentage error (MAPE) as a cost function and Adamax for stochastic optimization.
 The model performance in terms of MAPE is,

 ![squeezenet model performance][images/squeezenet_model_performance.png]